THINGS TO SEE & DO

 Beatrix Potter's home at Hilltop (8 miles)

-Just outside the hamlet of Sawrey, Hilltop is Beatrix Potter's farmhouse, the inspiration for many of her stories including the tales of Peter Rabbit, Jemima Puddleduck and Squirrel Nutkin.
+Now owned by the National Trust, Hilltop is Beatrix Potter's farmhouse, the inspiration for many of her stories including the tales of Peter Rabbit, Jemima Puddleduck and Squirrel Nutkin.

 I recommend: The area around the house which is planted in the English Country Garden style with its flowers and vegetables.